 Unlike the Associate of Arts degree and the Associate of Science degree, the Associate in Applied Arts degree and the Associate in Applied Science degree are considered vocational degrees and do not satisfy the California Bar’s eligibility requirements.

 Individuals with Master’s or Doctoral degrees who do not also have a Bachelor’s, Associate of Arts, or Associate of Science degree, or 60 or more transferable semester college credits (90 or more quarter college credits) do not meet the California Bar’s eligibility requirements.

 The College-Level Examination Program® (CLEP) is administered by The College Board, www.collegeboard.com.
 A passing score on CLEP exams is 50 or higher.
-The English Composition exam must not be the modular exam.
+One of the exams must be the English Composition exam (but not the modular exam).
 The additional two to four exams may be for any of the following subjects: Composition and Literature (Humanities examination only), Foreign Language, History and Social Science, Science and Mathematics, and Business.